A prayerful word from Fr La as we continue to live through these different and challenging times.

 The transcript of this audio is provided further down this page.
-As Fr La promises, we will bring your petitions before the Lord.
-To write a petition, just click in the space provided below.
+As Fr La promises, he will carry your prayer of petition with him on his weekly pilgrimage along the Lough Derg Pilgrim Path.
+Send your prayer petition by using the space provided below.

 Prayers of Petition